 A Forager gathers all accepted moves and picks the move which is the next step.
 Normally it picks the accepted move with the highest score.
-If several accepted moves have the highest score, one is picked randomly.
+If several accepted moves have the highest score, one is picked randomly to break the tie.
+Breaking ties randomly leads to better results.